Basque settlement in the Americas: Franco-Spanish rivalry

-English opposition / decline of the whaling industry
+English opposition and decline of the whaling industry

-During the 1570s, the Basque fisheries in America employed more than 6000 people and required more than 200 ships.
+During the 1570s, Basque fisheries in America employed more than 6,000 people and utilised more than 200 ships.
 In Buitres, 900 sailors come aboard 15 ships every summer.
-The surplus oil production is sold in England.
-However, most historians still note a gradual decline in whaling, while other scholars argue shows that it was sudden; around 1579, from 30 trips in a single year to 13 throughout the decade of 1580.
+Surplus oil was sold in England.
+However, most historians note a gradual decline in whaling, while other scholars argue shows that it was sudden; in 1579, there were 30 trips in a single year, which declined to 13 annual trips during the 1580's.
 Several theories explain this fall, including climate change, decline of the whale population, or the bankruptcy of Spanish insurers in 1572.
-Another important factor is the attacks of the Inuit, who moved to southern Labrador and seemed to oppose the Basque presence.
-Three attacks are recorded between 1575 and 1618, resulting in several deaths; the Innu, allies of the Basques, tried to warn them of imminent attacks.
-Finally, the attacks of English and Danish pirates in the Gulf of St. Lawrence (and later St. Lawrence River) contributed to not only a change in routes taken by the Basques, but also the decline of the industry as a whole.
+Another important factor is the attacks of the Inuit, who moved to southern Labrador and seemingly opposed the Basque presence.
+Three Inuit attacks were recorded between 1575 and 1618, resulting in several deaths; the Innu, allies of the Basques, tried to warn them of imminent attacks.
+Finally, attacks by English and Danish pirates in the Gulf of St. Lawrence (and later St. Lawrence River) contributed to not only a change in routes taken by the Basques, but also the decline of the industry as a whole.

-Loewen and Delmas argue that it's the opposition of the English to the Spanish monopoly that resulted in this decline.
-Basque merchants were becoming increasingly threatened in English ports.
-In 1578, Captain Anthony Parkhurst presented a report on the Basque fisheries to the Palace of Westminster, and proposed to fortify the posts in the Strait of Belle Isle to strengthen the British rule there.
+Loewen and Delmas argue that it was the English opposition to the Spanish monopoly that resulted in this decline.
+Basque merchants were met with increasing hostility from English.
+In 1578, Captain Anthony Parkhurst presented a report on the Basque fisheries to the Parliament of England, and proposed to fortify the posts in the Strait of Belle Isle to strengthen the English position there.
 Likely aware that the whale oil trade finances control of the strait, the parliamentarians voted to ban the import of Basque oil on February 1, 1579.
 At the same time, the Basques began abandoning positions of the Atlantic coast of Newfoundland to the English.

 Whaling expeditions continued to decline; the season of 1578 was preemptively disrupted, and the season of 1579 was cancelled.
-New hunting expeditions were organized in 1582, but the Admiralty forced the boats to go to the West Indies in order to compensate for the losses caused by the English and Danish pirates.
+New hunting expeditions were organized in 1582, but the Admiralty forced the boats to go to the West Indies in order to compensate for the losses caused by English and Danish pirates.
 The sponsors responded with a lawsuit but ended up complying with the decision.
 The impact on the economy of Gizpukoa is significant and is felt until 1585.
 According to Loewen and Delmas, the absolute monopoly of the Basques between 1543 and 1579 remained a turning point in Canadian history.